adobe/aem-guides-wknd/README.md

-# Chapter 2 - Component Basics Start
+# Chapter 3 - Pages and Templates Solution

-This is the starter code branch for [Chapter 2 - Component Basics](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/component-basics.html)
+This is the starter code branch for [Chapter 3 - Pages and Templates](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/pages-templates.html)

 ## Tutorial